ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 #### Docs
 We will add new docs and code examples on how to use gRPC proxy.

+#### Dependencies
+We previously implemented the direct ingress with `gRPCIngress`.
+The new gRPC will We will need to include gRPC library to Serve's default libraries

 ## Compatibility, Deprecation, and Migration Plan
 Everything should be backward compatible.
 All existing HTTP code path are all remain